MatthewSerre/top-marks/README.md

 ## Prerequisites/Installation

 1. Install and configure PostgreSQL
-2. Clone the repository
+1. Clone the repository
+1. Switch to the main directory of the repo
-3. Run `bundle install` or similar in the main directory
+1. Run `bundle install` or similar
-4. Run `rails db:create` and `rails db:migrate`
+1. Run `rails db:create` and `rails db:migrate`; `rails db:seed` is optional depending on whether you want to test with the data included in `db/seeds.rb`
-5. Run `rails s` to start the back-end
+1. Run `rails s` to start the back-end
+1. Run `yarn run build`
-6. Switch to the `top-marks` directory and run `npm install` and `npm start`
+1. Switch to the `top-marks` subdirectory and run `yarn run start`

 ## Feedback